Education and training opportunities

 Internships and supported internships

-The Leicester Works Project enables young people to practice skills needed for work at college and at work.
+The Leicester Works at Leicester College enables young people to practice skills needed for work at college and at work.
 Support at work is as much or as little as the trainee needs.
 Stephenson College offer a supported internship

 Job Centre Plus